javirk/Person_remover/README.md

 Versión en español disponible [aquí](README_es.md).

+A better version of this algorithm is available at https://github.com/javirk/Person-remover-partial-convolutions.

 Would you like to travel to a touristic spot and yet appear alone in the photos?

 _Person remover_ is a project that combines Pix2Pix and YOLO arhitectures in order to remove people or other objects from